uspki/policies/certificate-policy.md

 ### 4.2.1 Performing identification and authentication functions
 All CAs shall establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.

-For end entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates:
+For end entity Domain Validation TLS certificates and end entity Organizational Validation TLS certificates:

 - The Applicant information shall include at least one Fully-Qualified Domain Name to be included in the Certificate's SubjectAltName extension
 - All Fully-Qualified Domain Names to be included in the Certificate's SubjectAltName extension shall be verified in accordance with Section 3.2 before issuance of the certificate